runehoejlund/dft-superfluids/README.md

 - `hs_wannier_model_analytic_article_masses.py`: Same as above but with article masses instead of qeh masses.
 Should maybe also be combined with the above.
 - `hs_wannier_model_qeh_article_masses.py`: Same as above but with qeh instead of analytical poential and article masses instead of qeh masses.

 `deprecated/structures`: Deprecated for now.
-Contains structure files for making atoms object to be used in DFT-calculations, if we wish to build our own building blocks.
+Contains structure files for making atoms object to be used in DFT-calculations, if we wish to build our own bbs.

-`independent_calulations`: In this directory are all files for making our own independent building blocks and obtaining results with these.
+`independent_calulations`: In this directory are all files and directories for making our own independent bbs and obtaining results with these.
+It has the following subdirectories:

+`independent_calulations/eigenvalues_and_building_blocks`: Latest code for calculating our own building blocks (bbs).
+In the [ReadMe.md](https://github.com/runehoejlund/dft-superfluids/tree/main/independent_calculations/eigenvalues_and_building_blocks) are neat bash script snippets for calculating many bbs in one.

+`independent_calulations/hetereostructure`: Completely analogous to the `hetereostructure_results` directory explained above, but this time with our own precalculated bbs. **If you wish to calculate more independent bbs:** To run calculations/analysis with newly calculated bbs you need to copy the new independently calculated bbs from `independent_calulations/eigenvalues_and_building_blocks` into `independent_calulations/hetereostructure/building_blocks` and interpolate the bbs with the script `interpolate_building_blocks.py`.
+Then you can run `calculate_hetereostructures.py` and plot results in `hetereostructure_analysis.ipynb`.

+`independent_calulations/convergence_tests_eigenvalues_and_building_blocks`: Old code for calculating eigenvalues and some files for calculating bbs.
+Needs cleanup.
+I've saved the directory in the repo, since the files `convergence_check.py` and `convergence.ipynb` contain the code for making convergence tests of gs calculations which might come in handy.

 ### Install dependencies